robdmc/pandashells/README.md

 * seaborn
 * statsmodels

-To perform a complete installation of pandashells with full capability, the following commands can be used.
+To perform a complete installation of pandashells with full capability, first install and activate the
+<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>
+then run the following commands

 * Full python-2 install
+<pre><code>#Create and activate a new conda env for pandashells (optional)
-<pre><code> conda create -n pandashells python=2.7 anaconda  # only need this if you want a dedicated pandashells env
+conda create -n pandashells python=2.7 anaconda
 . activate pandashells

+# seaborn and mpld3 only needed if you want to create plots
 conda install seaborn
 pip install mpld3

+# astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
 pip install astroML
 pip install supersmoother
 pip install gatspy

+# installs all command line tools
 pip install pandashells
 </code></pre>

 * Full python-3 install
+<pre><code>#Create and activate a new conda env for pandashells (optional)
-<pre><code> conda create -n pandashells python=3.4 anaconda  # only need this if you want a dedicated pandashells env
+conda create -n pandashells python=3.4 anaconda
 . activate pandashells

+# seaborn and mpld3 only needed if you want to create plots
 conda install seaborn
 pip install mpld3

+# astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
 pip install astroML
 pip install supersmoother
 pip install gatspy

+# installs all command line tools
 pip install pandashells
 </code></pre>

 Overview